box/developer.box.com/content/guides/embed/ui-elements/explorer-metadata.md

 ## Create a metadata template

-The next step is to create a metadata template you will use to populate the Content Explorer.
+The next step is to create a metadata template.

-1. Create a metadata template.
-You can use [Metadata API][creating-templates-api] or [Admin Console][creating-templates-ui] to do so.
+1. Use [Metadata API][creating-templates-api] or [Admin Console][creating-templates-ui] to create the template.
 2. Apply an already created template to a Box folder.
 Make sure you enable the cascade policy.
 For detailed instructions, see [instructions on customizing and applying templates][apply-templates].